A – Telephone Signposting Toolkit

 Community Pharmacy or Face to Face Consultation

-Send patient to pharmacy for advice and appropriate products.
+Send to patient for advice and product purchase

 Acute Medication Request